-An application for Small Business Rate Relief is not required.
 Where a ratepayer meets the eligibility criteria and has not received the relief they should contact us.
 Provided the ratepayer continues to satisfy the conditions for relief which apply at the relevant time as regards the property and the ratepayer, they will automatically continue to receive relief in each new valuation period.

 Certain changes in circumstances will need to be notified to Hastings Borough Council by the ratepayer who is in receipt of relief (other changes will be picked up by the local authority).
 The changes which should be notified are (a) the ratepayer taking up occupation of an additional property, and (b) an increase in the rateable value of a property occupied by the ratepayer in an area other than the area of the local authority which granted the relief.

 The Council has reviewed its policy and procedures for awarding Discretionary Rate Relief to Charitable and non-profit organisations.
 At the Cabinet meeting on 04 February 2013 it was agreed to make revisions to the policy.